Seahawks GM John Schneider says team still fielding trade offers for Richard Sherman but ‘odds are’ he remains in Seattle for 2017

 But he also again said he expects that Sherman will likely remain with the Seahawks.

 “Right now, I don’t think the odds are very good (of a trade),’’ Schneider said.
-“But if someone comes cruising along and something happens, then something happens.’’
+“But if someone comes cruising along and something happens and we do something, it happens.’’

 As for why the team would consider trading Sherman, Schneider said “the only reasons we would do it is to create some cap room and trying to become a younger football team.
 But that’s just one option.’’

-Sherman, who turned 29 last month, has salary cap hits of $13.6 million and $13.2 million in what are the final two years of his contract with the Seahawks.
+Sherman, who turned 29 last month, has salary cap hits of $13.6 million and $13.2 million in 2017 and 2018 in what are the final two years of his contract with the Seahawks.

 Schneider’s reference to the cap could mean that the Seahawks would be more likely to want a package of draft picks — such as the widely-rumored asking price of a first- and third- or fourth-rounder — as opposed to wanting a veteran in return.